 The Canada Revenue Agency (CRA) sets the limit on how much you can contribute to your RRSP.
 You can contribute less money to your fund, but you cannot contribute more than the maximum per year or remaining contribution room.
 The maximum is a percentage of your income.

-Remember that the money you contribute to your RRSPs is tax deferred, it is a deduction to your taxable income, and will instead be taxed when you withdraw the money in retirement.
+Remember that the money you contribute to your RRSPs is tax deferred.
+You deduct the contribution from your income, and will instead be taxed on this amount when you withdraw the money in retirement.

 What Happens to Remaining RRSP Contribution Room?